Les Houches Lectures on Indirect Detection of Dark Matter: Lecture 1: introduction to indirect detection and signals through cosmic time

 \subsection{Simple estimates for dark matter annihilation over the history of the cosmos}

 As a starting point, let us seek to understand how annihilating or decaying DM might leave signatures in various astrophysical and cosmological observables.
 Let us begin by examining the fraction of DM that would annihilate per Hubble time, over the history of the cosmos, if DM was a thermal relic with $s$-wave annihilation as a benchmark (see the appendices for a review of thermal relic DM if needed).
+Here we will take $a(t)$ to denote the scale factor for expansion, so the Hubble parameter is $H = (1/a) da/dt$ and a Hubble time is $H^{-1}$.

-After freezeout, the DM number density scales as $n \propto a^{-3}$, and the annihilation rate scales as density squared.
+After freezeout, the DM number density $n$ scales as $n \propto a^{-3}$, and the annihilation rate scales as density squared.
 The fraction of DM that annihilates in a Hubble time is thus given approximately by:

+where $\langle \sigma v_\text{rel} \rangle$ is the velocity-weighted average DM annihilation cross section and $v_\text{rel}$ denotes the relative velocity between DM particles.
 Here we are assuming DM is its own antiparticle, but the scaling relations we derive here do not change if the DM has an antiparticle with equal abundance.

 During radiation domination, $H^2 \propto \rho \propto a^{-4}$, so $H \propto a^{-2}$ and $f_\text{ann} \propto a^{-1}$ (assuming $\langle \sigma v_\text{rel} \rangle$ is constant, which is true for $s$-wave annihilation of non-relativistic particles to much lighter species).
 During matter domination, $H^2 \propto \rho \propto a^{-3}$, so $f_\text{ann} \propto a^{-1.5}$.
 During dark energy domination, $H$ is independent of $a$, and so $f_\text{ann} \propto a^{-3}$.